mpetrlin/CurrencyConverter/README.md

 https://currencyconverter-peta.herokuapp.com/ is my 1st web app ever, coded completely by myself.
-It is still a work in progress with a lot of room for improvement.
+However, it is still a work in progress with a lot of room for improvement.

 Conversion rates are being fetched from an API available on https://openexchangerates.org/